webdevelopers-eu/z-template/README.md

 </ul>
 ```
 Explanation:

-- Duplicate DIV for each value inside `list` array and insert value as text in it.
+Duplicate the element with `template="[list]"` attribute for each value inside `list` array and
+- `value .` insert the array value as plain text into the element
 - All elements with an attribute `template` are automatically hidden by `template.css` you've included on the page (see [above](#quick-introduction))

 [Try it now!](https://codepen.io/webdevelopers/pen/dVwKBN)